GaryHostt/Oracle_Integration/README.md

 If this is your first time hearing about OIC, check out the [OIC Product homepage](https://www.oracle.com/middleware/application-integration/).
 OIC can also complement [cloud native applications deployed on OCI](https://garyhostt.github.io/OCI_DevOps/).

 If you do not have an OIC environment, you can start with this [tutorial](https://www.oracle.com/webfolder/s/assets/demo/integration-simulator/index.html#step1) that simulates an environment for you.
-You can follow [these instructions](https://docs.oracle.com/en/cloud/paas/integration-cloud/integration-cloud-auton/create-oracle-integration-instance.html#GUID-EC63C933-34BF-4B13-94F7-E2979A1668DB) so spin up an instance.
+You can follow [these instructions](https://docs.oracle.com/en/cloud/paas/integration-cloud/integration-cloud-auton/create-oracle-integration-instance.html#GUID-EC63C933-34BF-4B13-94F7-E2979A1668DB) to spin up an instance.
 Once you have OIC spun up, start with these [beginner tutorials](https://docs.oracle.com/en/cloud/paas/integration-cloud/tutorials.html) or the **'Beginner Workshops'** later in this repository.

 ## Outline